harish-24/harish-24.github.io/_posts/2020-06-25-dynamic-input-configuration-for-YAML-files.md

             gen_exclude: 1-10,30-45
             share_exclude: 1,2
 ```
-Thus eradicating the limitations specified above.
+Thus eradicating the limitations mentioned above.

 ## Using * Notation

-To enhance it further [this patch](https://github.com/open-power-host-os/tests/pull/224/commits/e022628d7ee02d916f36274e792a15a3f425b114) we also have an option to provide inputs matching multiple yaml files.
+To enhance it further this patch also has an option to provide inputs matching multiple yaml files.
 This can be achieved through a regex like input through special character `*`.

 Lets see another example to explain this.
 In case `share_exclude` has to be updated for both the filesystem types, the following config would be able to achieve this

 ```
 [fstests]
-setup.skip_dangerous=False
+setup/skip_dangerous=False
-setup.fs_type.fs_ext4.exclude=2-15,304,205
+setup/fs_type/fs_ext4/exclude="2-15,304,205"
-setup.fs_type.*.share_exclude=1,250
+setup/fs_type/*/share_exclude="1,250"
 ```

 which translates to